compscidr/iac/README.md

 ## Preqreqs:
 - terraform 0.13.1 on the local deploy machine
+- ansible (installed from apt on the local machine)

 Terraform is used to deploy resources on digital ocean.
 Then once the resources are deployed, ansible is used to configure them.